dbt-labs/handbook/website/docs/policies.md

 Premium Economy, Business class, and First class flights and/or upgrades are not reimbursable expenses and will be rejected if they do not meet the criteria above.

+- If submitting an expense reimbursement for a seat upgrade in Ramp, an employee must also submit their travel itinerary to validate that the above criteria have been met.
+If not provided, the reimbursement request will be rejected, and the employee will need to resubmit the expense with the requested itinerary.
-- Employees can use personal frequent flyer miles or points for upgrades on business travel; however, employees will not be reimbursed for any respective charges
+- Employees can use personal frequent flyer miles or points for upgrades on business travel; however, employees will not be reimbursed for any respective charges.

 **Refundable vs Non-Refundable Flights:**